deniskyashif/blog/content/about/_index.md

 <img class="circle" width="250" src="/images/me.jpg" />

 Hi, I'm a software developer based in Sofia, Bulgaria and I like to do some cool things with computers.
-Currently, I am an engineering lead at <a href="https://hub.coursedot.com/" target="_blank">Coursedot Instructor Hub</a>.
+Currently, I am the engineering lead of <a href="https://hub.coursedot.com/" target="_blank">Coursedot Instructor Hub</a>.
 Occasionaly, I <a href="/talks">speak</a> at confereces and conduct technical trainings.
 My general interests in software are:

 <ul class="interests">
     <li>Web technologies</li>